ga4gh-rnaseq/schema/rnaget.md

 `GET /continuous/<id>`

 The primary method for accessing specific continuous value data.
-The reponse is the specified continuous matrix as a downloadable attachment.
+The response is the specified continuous matrix as a downloadable attachment.

 If the server will not be providing numeric signal matrix data it MUST still define the `/continuous` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.